 Our relationship with our suppliers is an integral part of our business.
-We strive to build good working relationships with our suppliers and will choose the products or services of others based on overall merit.
+We strive to build good working relationships with our suppliers and will choose products or services based on their overall merit.
 This is comprised of a number of components, including but not limited to reputation for service and corporate integrity, socially responsible practices, competitiveness of price, quality of products and services, and responsiveness.

 Thank you for adhering to our Supplier Code of Conduct in your business with us.
-If you have any questions about anything contained herein, please direct them to email@example.com
+If you have any questions about anything contained herein, please direct them to:

 Immigration: Hitachi Consulting suppliers must comply with all applicable immigration laws in the countries in which their employees work.
 Our suppliers’ employees must possess valid and current authorization to work in their country of employment or the appropriate visas and work permits to work outside their home country as necessary in support of the supplier’s supply of goods or services to Hitachi Consulting.

-Required Training: Employees of Hitachi Consulting suppliers must take all Hitachi Consulting training where required by the nature of the supplier’s services provided to the Company, including but not limited to when supplier employees will have access to confidential information related to Hitachi Consulting or its clients.
+Required Training and/or Policy Acknowledgement: Employees of Hitachi Consulting suppliers must take all Hitachi Consulting training and/or acknowledge their understanding of and compliance with Hitachi Consulting’s policies regarding employment practices and conduct where required by the nature of the supplier’s services provided to the Company.

 Hitachi Consulting suppliers must comply with all applicable environmental laws, standards and regulations, and use reasonable efforts to limit negative impact on the environment.